stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 ## Using a hardware debugger

-I had some doubt that the values I was seeing in the GDB debug session actually were correct.
-As a last ditch effort I brought up SignalTap a FPGA virtual logic analyser.
+I had some doubt that the values I was seeing in the GDB debug session were correct.
+As a last ditch effort I brought up SignalTap, an FPGA virtual logic analyzer.
 In other words this is a hardware debugger.

-What to look for in signaltap?
-There are multiple ways to do this.
-I could look at the LSU or I could look at the ALU or both.
-But first lets look at the assembly to know what to look for in the CPU.
+What to look for in SignalTap?
+We want to confirm what is really in memory when the CPU is reading the flags variable from memory in the lock loop.

 From our GDB session above we recall the `csd_lock_wait` lock loop was around address `0xc00ea11c`.
 If we dump this area of the Linux binary we see the following: